Behind the Numbers: Home Demolitions in Occupied East Jerusalem

 We cross-checked these with news reports and other local information about home demolitions.
 We then selected a case to highlight each month, as a way of showing different facets of the Israeli policy—from punitive to administrative demolitions, affecting everyone from young children to elderly residents.

 Our reporter on the ground travelled throughout East Jerusalem over the course of the year to speak with many of the affected families, in order to explore their losses in greater depth and to photograph and record the demolition sites.

-Many news organisations, including Al Jazeera, have reported on individual home demolitions over the years.
-One of the main reasons for taking a data-driven approach this time was to clearly contextualise the scale of the story by counting each and every demolition.
-This context and fresh perspective is especially important when reporting on an ongoing topic to keep readers engaged.
+Many news organizations, including Al Jazeera, have reported on individual home demolitions over the years.
+One of the main reasons for taking a data-driven approach this time was to clearly contextualize the scale of the story by counting each and every demolition.
+This context and fresh perspective are especially important when reporting on an ongoing topic to keep readers engaged.

-The project—released in January 2017 in English, Arabic and Bosnian— presents a grim warning about what lies ahead as Israel continues to deny building permits to 98 percent of Palestinian applicants, ramping up the pressure on a large and growing population.
+The project—released in January 2017 in English, Arabic and Bosnian— presents a grim warning about what lies ahead as Israel continues to deny building permits to 98% of Palestinian applicants, ramping up the pressure on a large and growing population.